 I couldn’t find exactly when he said this.
-But I am thinking about the time and occasions he has been and it could be any day.
-Then, if we think about today and there is no difference really.
+But when I am thinking about the time and situation he has been, it could be any day.
+Then, if we think about today, there is no difference really.
 The world is full of people who do not dare to talk or act on very important topics from discrimination to racism, to climate crises, to violence, and many more.

 The world will not be destroyed by those who do evil, but by those who watch them without doing anything.

-I will not talk about his support for the Jewish community, as a person who run away from Germany in very difficult conditions, many can think that was not extraordinary.
+I will not talk about his support for the Jewish community, as a person who run away from Germany in very difficult conditions, many can think that was not so extraordinary.
 But I want to underline this aspect.
-While we still live in a world that we all raise to support campaigns such as Black Lives Matter, Einstein as a well-known perhaps even privileged white man did not hesitate to call racism “a disease of white people.”
+While we still live in a world that we need support campaigns such as Black Lives Matter, Einstein – as a well-known perhaps even privileged white man – did not hesitate to call racism “a disease of white people.”
 He wrote one of his “most articulate and eloquent” essays advocating for the civil rights of black people in America in 1946.

 I believe that whoever tries to think things through honestly will soon recognize how unworthy, and even fatal, is the traditional bias against black people.
 What … can the men of goodwill do to combat this deeply rooted prejudice?
 He must have the courage to set an example by word and deed and must watch lest his children become influenced by this racial bias.